CebolaLab/CUTandTAG/README.md

 - Cut Matrix Generation
 - Motif Footprinting Steps

 All required programs required have been installed and are available in the CebolaLab [CUTandTAG anaconda environment](https://github.com/CebolaLab/CUTandTAG/tree/master/anaconda-env).
-If you are using anaconda, you can copy this into your own anaconda environments.
-On the Imperial College HPC, for example, this is located at `/rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/`.
-The pipeline can be run without installing anaconda by directing the necessary scripts to the `bin` of the downloaded CUTandTAG environment (download the CUTandTAG directory and save it e.g. to your home directory).
-This will be described in the following steps.
+If you are using anaconda, you can copy this into your own anaconda environments (on the Imperial College HPC, for example, this is located at `/rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/`) and then `source activate CUTandTAG`.
+The pipeline can also be run without installing anaconda by directing the necessary scripts to the `bin` of the downloaded CUTandTAG environment (download the CUTandTAG directory and save it e.g. to your home directory).

+For the following analysis, you can save your sample file name as `base` and the example scripts will access this variable using `"$base"`.

 ## Alignment

-Two alignments will be run to align the human DNA and carry-over E.coli DNA later to calibrate the samples.
-The alignment parameters are run according to CUT&Tag authors (see the [pipeline](https://www.protocols.io/view/cut-amp-tag-home-bd26i8he?step=50)).
+Two alignments will be run to align the human DNA and carry-over E.coli DNA later used to standardise the samples.
+The alignment parameters are run as recommended by the CUT&Tag authors (see their [pipeline](https://www.protocols.io/view/cut-amp-tag-home-bd26i8he?step=50)).
 The authors recommend to skip adapter trimming and to run the alignments using bowtie2 with the below parameters, which should result in accurate read alignment.
 Two alignments are carried out:

 1. Align reads to the reference **human** masked genome (hg19) (download [here](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/))
 2. Align reads to the reference **E.coli** genome (strain K12, substrain MG1655) (downloaded [here](https://www.ncbi.nlm.nih.gov/nuccore/U00096.3?report=fasta)).